Helping GCCs evolve from delivery centers into globally trusted capability hubs.

 Most GCC improvement efforts focus on process - better governance, cleaner SLAs, more structured reviews.
 These help.
 But the deeper gap is almost always in leadership conduct: how leaders communicate under pressure, how they escalate, how they represent the GCC in front of global stakeholders.

-We work with GCC and shared services leadership to define the capability architecture that underpins sustainable growth: roles, skills, behaviours, and operating norms that make offshore talent both technically capable and globally trusted.
+Your GCC gets a full diagnosis — six areas, scored and mapped, with detailed analysis of the capability architecture that underpins sustainable growth: roles, skills, behaviours, and operating norms that make offshore talent both technically capable and globally trusted.

 The CCMM™ is CaptainStrategy’s structured view of how GCCs progress from basic execution centers to strategic, value-creating hubs.